xRokco/blog/src/pages/2018-08-15-deliveroo-review/index.md

 ## Crackbird

 If I want some more expensive, more strongly flavoured fried check then this is a good place.
 Food can be a little too crispy for me or something.
-Batter seems a bit caramelised, but it's always tasted good.
+Batter seems a bit caramelized, but it's always tasted good.
 Tiny menu though so you'll only be going for one of their two chicken options.

 ⭐⭐⭐⭐

 ## Nando's

-Honestly the Fino Pitta is literally the perfect piece of food so I don't have anything bad to say about this place, despite the reputation.
+Honestly the Fino Pita is literally the perfect piece of food so I don't have anything bad to say about this place, despite the reputation.

 ⭐⭐⭐⭐.5